friscolt/friscolt.github.io/coffee.md

 ### How do I brew my coffee?

 I usually buy freshly roasted seeds at my local store, then I grind the **coffee at home** and finally, I prepare (mainly) **expresso coffee** in expresso machine, or **moka pot**.
-When I prepare american coffee, I do it in the chemex.
+When I prepare american coffee, I do it in the chemex or french press.
 Sometimes I order coffee online, I highly **recommend** [Carajillo](https://www.carajillocafe.com) coffee, and also I go to STARBUCKS for a bag of [CHIAPAS](https://www.starbucks.com.mx/promo/Chiapas).
 Recently, I'm in love of *affogato*, a mixed of vanilla ice and a expreso.
 Wonderful!

 >> ![ ](/files/coffee.gif)

 ### Favorite coffee roasters